telicent-oss/smart-cache-graph/README.md

 ### Try it out!

-The provided script, [docker-run.sh](scg-docker/docker-run.sh), runs SCG in a docker container, with the contents of the local [mnt/config](scg-docker/mnt/config) directory mounted into the newly generated docker image for ease of use.
+The provided script, [latest-docker-run.sh](scg-docker/latest-docker-run.sh), runs the latest published image of SCG in a docker container, with the contents of the local [mnt/config](scg-docker/mnt/config) directory mounted into the newly generated docker image for ease of use.
 Similarly, the [mnt/databases](scg-docker/mnt/databases) and [mnt/logs](scg-docker/mnt/logs) are mounted for easier analysis.